Nazulka/WD-Buzzwords/TESTING.md

 * Further tests verified that users are then redirected to the _Log In_ page where a flash message pops up to confirm they've been logged out.

 - [x] **404 Error Page**
+* Confirmed that the page is displayed as expected if users navigate to the broken or dead links.
+* _Return to Home page_ link is working as intended and takes users back to the Home page.

 - [x] **500 Error Page**
+* Confirmed that the page is rendered correctly if something has gone wrong on the web site's server.
+* _Return to Home Page_ link is functioning properly and redirects users back to the Home page.

 ### Defensive Design Testing